Starting Strong in Flight Training - Part 1: Look at Your Finances

-In this blog series, flight instructor and Flex Air flight school founder Charles Copeland walks you through a lot of the issues that come up with flight training.
+In this blog series, flight instructor and Flex Air flight school founder Charles Copeland walks you through some of the issues that come up with flight training.
 This series in written from an FAA perspective, so depending on where you live the facts and figures may be different.

 Part 1 will cover the financial aspect of getting your pilot's license, in which Charles breaks down the different expenses like fuel, airplane rent, headsets and other aspects.

 For those of you that don’t know me, I run a small flight school called Flex Air in Manhattan Kansas.
 It started out as me and a 172; we have grown to two planes, a flight simulator and three other instructors in just over one year.
 Just recently I sat down with our staff and tried to identify where we could use some improvement, and it seemed that we were having a high washout rate of students virtually quitting within the first ten hours.

 With just over 30 active students and a wait list, I hadn’t really thought very hard on why people were leaving our school.
 As it’s such a small airport, I knew that they weren’t training with anyone else (we’re the only flight school), but for various reasons we’ve had people wash out of our program, and I’ve identified 5 primary things that can help new students and potential students get a good start in aviation.
 Disclaimer: I am an aviator, not a writer.

 The most common issue in aviation is money.
 Flight training is extremely expensive.
 It is the main reason very few people are pilots and attributes to the pilot shortage.
 It’s also the reason flying privately has such a high status to it--because it truly is expensive.
 When I meet potential students, I like to be super upfront with all of the costs so they understand.
 We have many different costs associated with obtaining a private pilot certificate.